-The script will firstly apply the spectral data filtering and then the data chunking.
 The 'Preview Files' button will preview inside the File Path Filtering in order to list all files which will be processed.

 - Chunking: the check box will disable/enable the feature, allowing the user to define data intervals.
 If the 'Number of chunks' checkbox is disabled, it will take all chunks since it found the first spectrum (going up to the end).
 For example, the settings above could be used to get a stack of just the first 96 spectra.
 The script will not go on importing the rest of the spectra to end of the directory.